careyb1/full-stack-web-development/README.md

 # full-stack-web-development
-This is the repository used for submitting the exercises for the Full Stack Web Development course.
+This is the repository used for submitting exercises for University of Helsinki's Full Stack Web Development course.